The Soldier's Details

 - Date of Death:

-Soldier was wounded in action at Buona Vista on 15.2.1942 and admitted to 2/13th Australian Hospital with a shrapnel wound to his back.
+Bendall was wounded in action at Buona Vista on 15.2.1942 and admitted to 2/13th Australian Hospital with a shrapnel wound to his back.
 Discharged to unit or 20.2.1942.

 It was about 6 weeks between this soldier’s enlistment and 16th January 1942, when the HMT ‘Aquitania’ departed Fremantle for Singapore.

 Except for 6 escapees, Bert was one of more than 2,000 POWs who perished under the command of brutal Japanese guards.
+He was one of 70 men from 2/4th who died in Borneo.

 Bert’s father died in 1963 aged 89 years and his mother died in 1969 in Donnybrook.
+They are buried at Donnybrook Cemetery.

 - Selarang Camp Changi - Singapore